Hyp-ed/workshops-2022/02-basic-cpp/README.md

 All tests should fail.

+It is recommended that you create a branch `ws2-<your name>` that you will be working on.
+This branch won't be merged, but it will help you practice the workflow of adding, commiting and pushing changes.

+The exercises may seem easy to some of you, especially the actual programming involved.

 ### Exercise 1 - Grades

 In `src/01_grades.cpp` there's a function `emptyOrCongratulations` which takes an integer `score` and returns a string.